PhantomYdn/awesome-wicket/README.md

 ## Web Frameworks
 Web Framework on top of wicket which allow you to build your system easily and smoothly

+- [Orienteer](https://github.com/OrienteerDW/Orienteer) - web framework on top of Wicket and [OrientDB](http://orientdb.com/) to build you own CRM, CMS, ERP, BPM and other xRM systems for your business

 ## Solutions
 End-to-end solution based on wicket and derived [Web Frameworks](#web-frameworks)

+- [Orienteer](https://github.com/OrienteerDW/Orienteer) - customizable data warehouse, CRM, ERP system for small and medium businesses